Compare Logitech G705 vs ASUS ROG Harpe Ace Aim Lab

 Product 1: Logitech G705

-Weight balance feedback was mixed: one reviewer praised its stopping power for aim, while others felt the balance or lightness reduced control.
+Weight balance split reviewers: one liked its stopping power for aiming, while others felt the balance or lightness reduced control.

 Product 2: ASUS ROG Harpe Ace Aim...